ray2day/Bouwmarkt/README.md

 # Bouwmarkt
+My first assignment.
+The assignment was to built a ASP.NET (C#) Web Application management system for a hardware store to keep track of shopping Sundays.

-An ASP.NET (C#) Web Application built using Entity Framework based on Code-first / Database-first using MS SQL database.
-With this I set up the foundation of the application using the CRUD principle where you can add / edit and remove shops.
-Unfortunately I was not able to implement the real functionality of the progam in time which was about the management of shopping Sundays.
+Using Entity Framework based on Code-first / Database-first using MS SQL database I set up the foundation to communicate with the database using CRUD operations for adding / editing and removing shops.

+The code works, but is not complete.
+Later on I rewrote the code (see: Bouwmarkt API) to match the original assignment (no frontend implementation / testable with Swagger).